-Section 3.2 Primary Care & Provider Hospital Directory
+Section 3.2 Primary Care Provider & Hospital Directory

-The Primary Care & Provider Hospital Directory lists our current network providers and durable medical equipment suppliers.
+The Primary Care Provider & Hospital Directory lists our current network providers and durable medical equipment suppliers.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.

 You must use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which CHPW MA Plan 2 authorizes use of out-of-network providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which CHPW MA Plan 1 authorizes use of out-of-network providers.

-The most recent list of providers and suppliers is also available on our website at medicare.chpw.org/member-center/member-resources/provider-directory.
+The most recent list of providers and suppliers is available on our website at medicare.chpw.org.

-If you don't have your copy of the Primary Care & Provider Hospital Directory, you can request a copy (electronically or in hardcopy form) from Customer Service.
+If you don't have your copy of the Primary Care Provider & Hospital Directory, you can request a copy (electronically or in hardcopy form) from Customer Service.
 Requests for hard copy Provider Directories will be mailed to you within three business days.